-If you look through XaaS Journal’s archives, you’ll find plenty of articles that point out common mistakes that value-added resellers (VARs) and managed services providers (MSPs) make when implementing solutions or services.
+Look through XaaS Journal’s archives, and you’ll find plenty of articles that point out common mistakes IT solution providers make when implementing solutions or services.
 But, this time, we’re suggesting radical change instead of offering tips or ways to tweak solutions.
 After living through the pandemic and economic shutdown, it’s clear that the industry has been answering the question, “What is a business continuity plan?” wrong.
-From 2020 forward, providing business continuity solutions with any appreciable value requires looking at these solutions from a whole new perspective.
+From now on, providing business continuity solutions with any appreciable value requires looking at these solutions from a whole new perspective.

 Business Continuity Plan Changes Your Clients Need Now

-It wasn’t long ago that some VARs and MSPs were selling backup and disaster recovery solutions alone as “business continuity.”
-Although BDR is an important component of a business continuity plan, it’s not all that your clients need to keep running after a fire, a natural disaster – or shut down with little warning due to a pandemic.
-Other crucial technologies include VPN or software-defined vast area network (SD-WAN) to connect dispersed teams or people working remotely to the business’ network.
-Your clients should also consider adopting Desktop as a Service (DaaS), video conferencing, collaboration and other cloud solutions to avoid the helpless situation where all of their infrastructure and applications are inside a building they can’t enter.
+Not long ago, some VARs and MSPs were selling backup and disaster recovery solutions alone as “business continuity.”
+Although BDR is essential to a business continuity plan, it’s not all your clients need to keep running after a fire or natural disaster.
+Other crucial technologies include VPN or software-defined wide area network (SD-WAN) to connect dispersed teams or people working remotely to the business’ network.
+Your clients should also consider adopting Desktop as a Service (DaaS), video conferencing, collaboration and other cloud solutions to avoid the helpless situation where all their infrastructure and applications are inside a building they can’t enter.

 In 2020, businesses learned they must take the issue of keeping their team connected to the applications and data they need more seriously.
-For example, when formulating their business continuity plans pre-COVID-19, they may have assumed that during a disaster recovery period, their teams could limp along relying on email and documents or spreadsheets they’ve stored in the cloud.
-But, during the pandemic, they learned the hard way that their employees and customers may be patient for a while, but they won’t be content to work this way when a shutdown is lengthy, and the goalpost keeps moving.
+For example, when formulating their business continuity plans pre-pandemic, they may have assumed that their teams could limp along during a disaster recovery period, relying on email and documents or spreadsheets they’ve stored in the cloud.
+But, during the pandemic, they learned the hard way that their employees and customers might be patient for a while, but they won’t be content to work this way when a shutdown is lengthy and the goalpost keeps moving.

 Other businesses may have answered the what-is-a-business-continuity-plan question with binders full of checklists and detailed action items.
 You may have clients who named committees, held quarterly reviews and conducted drills to try to prepare for any circumstance.
-But unfortunately, they probably found that their checklists and practice drills weren’t enough to address all of the disruption and barriers they could – and did – face during the pandemic.
+Unfortunately, they probably found that their checklists and practice drills weren’t enough to address all of the disruptions and barriers they could – and did – face during the pandemic.